When people ask if Save the Children is a good charity, we let our results, financial statements and our nonprofit

-It is because of our commitment to children that Save the Children’s ratings rank high among other nonprofit organizations.
+It is because of our commitment to children that we rank high among other nonprofit organizations.
 Charity watchers, prestigious publishers, consumer advocates and others agree — Save the Children is a top charity that you can trust.
 Below are just a few of the ratings we’ve received:

 Most Recent Rating for Save the Children: Four Stars

 Save the Children is proud to be named one of the MacArthur Foundation 100&Change Charities.